awsomesawce/Code_Sandbox_Test/posts/Workspaces vs Synchronize vs Publish.md

 Any number of workspaces can be created.
 For example you can have multiple GoogleDrive workspaces.
 The first one will by default just lead to your invisible **AppData** folder, but you can create a GoogleDrive workspace to sync with a specific folder if you want.
 I currently have **4** workspaces.
 Why so many?
 Mostly because I'm testing out it's functionality.
 My main one is attached to GoogleDrive, and the next 3 are attached to a GitHub repo.
-You see, my goal was to link to a GitHub repository and have StackEdit push my
+You see, my goal was to link to a GitHub repository and have StackEdit push and pull my posts to a Jekyll blog, and that way I could create new posts using StackEdit's cool interface!
+It turns out there are many ways I could have done so.
+Right now I have a workspace that's linked to my /posts folder in my primary GitHub repo, so no matter where I create my posts they will always be available on both

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTM4MTk2NDBdfQ==
+eyJoaXN0b3J5IjpbMjEyOTA2NTYyN119
 -->